34 Notable alumni of

 -

-Wolf Gunther Plaut, was an American Reform rabbi and writer who was based in Canada.
-Plaut was the rabbi of Holy Blossom Temple in Toronto for several decades and since 1978 was its senior scholar.
+Wolf Gunther Plaut, was an American Reform rabbi and author of a Torah commentary who was based in Canada.
+Plaut was the rabbi of Holy Blossom Temple in Toronto for several decades and from 1978 was its senior scholar.

 -